-The first factor that can affect perception is the boundaries of expectations.
-We only see what we expect.
-The mind ignores anything outside the realm of expectations.
-The mind also limits even the small bandwidth of our senses, and this colors our experience can be good or bad depending on the individual’s cultural narrative.
+We only believe and experience what we expect.
+The mind alters or ignores anything outside the realm of expectations.
+It’s a filter that limits our senses’ bandwidth, and this colors our experience can be good or bad depending on the individual’s cultural narrative.

 Your ability to perceive is in direct proportion to the openness of awareness.
-The cultural narrative is the most influential component affecting your awareness’s bandwidth.
-This includes thought life, self-talk, and value judgments.
-Several factors make up the cultural narrative.
+The cultural narrative can affect the bandwidth of your perception.
+With enough exposure, it alters the psychic structures of the brain.
+It affects the quality of our thought life, our self-talk, and value judgments—several elements within the cultural narrative.